hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

     >>> from hydpy.core import sequencetools
     >>> from hydpy.cythons import pointerutils

-Note that each import command has its own line.
+Note that each import command stands in a separate line.
 Always import complete modules from HydPy without changing their names. --- No wildcard imports!

-The wildcard ban is lifted when writing configuration files.
-Using the parameter control files as an example, it wouldn't be nice to always write something like:
+We lift the wildcard ban for  writing configuration files.
+Using the example of parameter control files, it would not be convenient always to write something like:

     >>> from hydpy.models import hland
     >>> model = hland.Model()